The 7 (Or So) Best Welding Books in My Library

 It’s a great time to take up welding.
 Welding machines are more affordable, safer and easy for beginners to use.

-While new welders are easy to use, developing basic skills and knowledge can ensure you'll enjoy welding.
-Beginner frustration (lack of success) can end hobbies before the fun begins.
+While new welders are easy to use, developing basic skills and knowledge can ensure you’ll enjoy welding.
+Beginner frustration (lack of success) can end a hobby before the fun begins.

 - Learn proper welding techniques from how-to-weld books, so you’ll start welding with confidence.

 - Broaden your knowledge and skills for advanced projects with more comprehensive welding reference books.

 - Get inspiration and support from welding project books to put your new skills to practice while making useful and attractive items.